Kylewuzhere/Kylewuzhere/README.md

 - I'm also learning C#

-      I want to further expand my coding repetoire with C#.
+      I want to further expand my coding repertoire with C#.
+I'm interested in creating software applications that require C# apart from web applications.

 <h3>Languages and tools</h3>
 <p>